dvenor/salesforcefoundation.github.io/_posts/2014-11-24-table-driven-trigger-management.md

                TDTM_Runnable classToRun = (TDTM_Runnable)classInstance;

 Then we just need to have entries in our **`Trigger_Handler__c`** custom object, like this:

 ![TDTM Settings](/assets/images/TDTM_Settings.png)

-The screenshot above is the TDTM Settings section of the NPSP Settings tab.
+The screenshot above is from **NPSP Settings** > **System Tools** > **Trigger Configuration**.
 This page allows you to see all the classes that are going to run when a user interacts with each Object type.
 Here you can also add your own classes to work in conjunction with the NPSP TDTM design.
 Any class that your create must implement the `TDTM_Runnable` interface, and therefore have a `run` method with the necessary parameters, and you also need to create an entry on this page for your class.
 You could also create the record directly against the `Trigger_Handler__c` object, using the Force.com IDE or the Developer Console, for example, and the entry would be displayed here.

 You can create new entries using the form at the bottom on this page, but you cannot edit or delete existing ones.
 This is by design.
 The functionality controlled by the settings displayed on this page is critical for the correct functioning of the NPSP, and we want to make sure that anyone that wishes to modify it is sure of what he/she is doing.
 Thus, to edit one of the existing entries, or one you created yourself, you’ll have to directly interact with the `Trigger_Handler__c` custom object.
 You could do that, for example, by running anonymous Apex through the Developer Console.

+**WARNING**: Any modification to the settings will drastically alter the behavior of the NPSP, and may in fact cause cascading issues down the road.
+As with any major change, we strongly suggest make the change in a sandbox first, testing the new behavior, and only once the stability of the system is ensured, apply that change to your production instance.
+As a nonprofit organization, you are entitled to a select number of free sandboxes, this is a great use of them.

 **Regarding deployment**, keep in mind that if you are developing your own custom TDTM class in a sandbox, you not only need to migrate the code to production, but you have to migrate/recreate this record.